artsy/fresnel/README.md

 ```

 And that's it!
 To test, disable JS and scale your browser window down to a
-mobile size; it will correctly render without the need to use a user-agent or
+mobile size and reload; it will correctly render the mobile layout without the
-other server-side "hints".
+need to use a user-agent or other server-side "hints".

 ## Usage with Gatsby